AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

 Bridging Learning and Reasoning
 ---------------------------------------

-Now, we use ``SimpleBridge`` to combine learning and reasoning in a unified model.
+Now, we use ``SimpleBridge`` to combine learning and reasoning in a unified ABL framework.

 .. code:: python